joellord/k8s-course/02-01-intro.md

 ### Cloud-Based Kubernetes
 Most major cloud providers offer a variant of Kubernetes.
 While each implementation tends to be slightly different, the examples provided in the next lessons should be working on each one of these using the kubectl tool.

-My favourite provider is Digital Ocean, you can start a 10$/month Kubernetes cluster with a few clicks and you can get 100$ in free credits with the following URL: [http://ezurl.to/digitalocean](http://ezurl.to/digitalocean).

-Follow the instructions on the screen to create a single-node Kubernetes cluster.
-Once your cluster is created, follow the instructions from [https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/](https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/) to connect kubectl to your cluster and you should be good to go.

-Most major providers can also offer Kubernetes clusters although they tend to be slightly more expensive.

 ### Minikube
 Minikube is a tool to run a tiny Kubernetes instance on your laptop.
 You would typically run minikube if you wanted to test out your setup in a local environment.
 It is lightweight and is easy to use.
 Once you’ve installed minikube, you can use the command start to start a local Kubernetes cluster and automatically configure kubectl to use this cluster.